Spud's Quest

-Spud's Quest is an independent adventure platformer video game for the Microsoft Windows that draws its inspiration from the classic games of yesteryear, most notably the Dizzy, The Legend of Zelda, Tomb Raider and Metroid series.
+Spud's Quest is an independent adventure platformer video game for Microsoft Windows that draws its inspiration from the classic games of yesteryear, most notably the Dizzy, The Legend of Zelda, Tomb Raider and Metroid series.
 This is the first game developed by Mouldy Toof Studios, a Chris Davis' one man studio.
 It was made with Clickteam Fusion 2.5 (CF2.5), a video game creation tool.